paradedb/paradedb/THANKYOU.md

 ## Kubernetes

-[Kubernetes](https://kubernetes.io), also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
+[Kubernetes](https://kubernetes.io), also known as K8s, is an open source system for automating deployment, scaling, and management of containerized applications.
 ParadeDB uses Kubernetes to deploy our software.